top of page

 Values (Contrast)

-Understanding the values and shades within an image is very important in photography.
+Understanding the values and shades within an image is very important in photography and can boost your creativity.
 Notice in the example below how item A is the strongest in the frame compared to the other three.
 Our eyes are drawn first to that, followed by B, C, and D. This is by no chance.
 Our eyes are drawn to the place with the highest contrast and as you may see in this image, item A has the strongest contrast in the frame.

 We see A first from the others, and feels that it's closer to us

-Apart from the fact that we see item A first, you may also notice that we perceive item A as the one being closest to us, whereas item D looks like the one furthest away.
+Apart from the fact that we see item A first, you may also notice that we perceive item A as the one closest to us, whereas item D looks like the one furthest away.
 This is how we also see and one way that our brain understands depth and distance.
-The items closer to us have more contrast as well as more saturated colours, whereas the items further away from us have less contrast and less saturated colours.
-In order to use this in your photography, make sure that your main subject has the most contrast in the image and that contrast diminishes for lesser subjects.
+The items closer to us have more contrast as well as more saturated colours, whereas the items further away from us have less of both.
+To use this in your photography, make sure that your main subject has the most contrast in the image and that contrast diminishes for lesser subjects.

 Contrast - Notice how contrast is stronger in the man holding the icon